 During the self repair process, the body will overcompensate (up to the individual’s biological limit); thus, increasing the capacity of those tissues to better withstand that stressor in the future.
 The body overcompensates in the repair process as it believes that that same stressor will occur in the future; however, the stressor will be worse; thus, capacity is increased.

 Acute training/manual therapy stressors aid in enabling the body to increase capacity to better handle stressors in the future.
-If stressor inputs are removed from biological systems, the body will decrease capacity and become fragile and weak.
+This especially true, if one is an addict, drug rehab fort lauderdale can help ensure that stressor inputs are removed from biological systems, the body will decrease capacity and become fragile and weak.

 “Your body is a process.
 It starts when you’re born, ends when you die.
 Everything in between requires work.” – Dr. Andreo Spina